 Then it came, the moment I was preparing for.
 Jordan asked me for advice on one of his putts.

-This was my big moment and I gave him my advice, this was 26 holes in, so I had been waiting for my opportunity.
+This was my big moment.
+I gave him my advice on this putt.
+This was 26 holes in, so I had been waiting for my opportunity.

 I was ready.
-During the course of the day, I had been looking over many of his putts to see if he needed help and to see where I would hit certain putts just in case he asked.
+During the course of the day, I had been looking over many of his putts to see if he needed help.
+My strategy was to see where I would hit certain putts just in case he asked.

 I gave him my advice on where to hit the putt.
-I would love to say he made the putt, we high-fived, chest bumped, bought me a Gatorade, and gave me the Maserati he drove up in.
+I would love to say he made the putt.
+A special moment occurred where we high-five.
+I took a running start and did a chest bump.
+Which was then followed up by buying me a Gatorade.
+Unfortunately none of that happened.

-I cannot remember one time during Jordan’s career when during an interview he said the blame is on Scottie Pippen for not making a shot or Phil Jackson for not coaching better that game, he always took responsibility.
+I cannot remember one time during Jordan’s career when during an interview he said the blame is on Scottie Pippen for not making a shot.
+He didn’t blame Phil Jackson for not coaching better that game, he always took responsibility.

-There is a point during the round when you know you are done, it’s like when you are at work and see the time is 4:00 with only an hour to go on a Friday.
+There is a point during the round when you know you are done.
+It’s like when you are at work and you hear the whistle bell blow, it’s time.

 Then it happened.
-I watched every single golf ball off the tee and like the many before, watched Jordan hit and even tracked his ball a little closer.
+I watched every single golf ball off the tee.
+Like many before I watched Jordan hit the ball a mile into the clear blue sky.

-In this case, there was a hill and it when it went right over the hill and in a blind spot from where I was watching.
+In this case, there was a hill.
+The ball went right over the hill and in a blind spot from where I was watching.
 Now despite the 100’s of golf balls that have gone over that same corner, the golf ball disappeared.

-I’m talking like a squirrel grabbed the golf ball and took it into his tree because he wanted a Jumpman logo souvenir golf ball for his winter collection type of disappeared.
+I’m talking disappeared like a squirrel hides his nuts for the winter.
+I’m convinced this squirrel grabbed the golf ball and took it into his tree for his collection.
+What other reason would he want a Jumpman logo souvenir golf ball?

 The ball was lost.
-Be that as it may, I didn’t start blaming the sun for blocking my view instead I took responsibility and did the best I could in the situation at hand.
+It was on me.
+I didn’t start blaming the sun for blocking my view.
+Instead I took responsibility and did the best I could in the situation at hand.

 Here I was on the easy ride to get home, something in me relaxed a little.

-I may have thought I was paying close attention to my surroundings, but I failed the test.
+I may have thought I was paying close attention to my surroundings.
+I was not, I failed the test.
 The truth is if this were the 1st or 2nd hole I would have had such a laser focus I would not have lost the ball.